 As a small school, we strive to create and maintain a family atmosphere.
 Almost every student will have been in a class with every teacher on our campus in the 4 years they are here.
 Teachers put forth the extra effort to sponsor clubs, offer tutorials all times of the day, and really work closely with students to help them achieve their goals.
 We have campus-wide competitions twice a year to foster camaraderie and positive competition.
+We focus on college preparation curriculum and activities to help close the gap for at-risk student populations and make college more accessible to students.
+IMPACT staff provides individualized, case-specific, support, monitoring, and college enrichment experiences students on other campuses typically do not receive.
+Because of the way students are scheduled and "shared" by the staff, this critical, prescriptive performance information is readily available to each teacher who has the student.
 Our relationship with Lee College also provides another level of support and activities that help our students.
 We are also "competing" with dual credit and career academies at the comprehensive high schools, and the technical early college high school, we need to find a way to differentiate ourselves so that students want to attend IMPACT for the right reasons.